 P.S Never miss a new recipe!
 Get more healthy recipes sent straight to your inbox weekly – Subscribe and receive a free recipe eBook!

 - large mixing bowl

 - 75 g gluten free self raising flour

 - 2 heaped tsp baking powder

 - 200 ml unsweetened vegan milk (I use almond milk)

-- In a deep cupcake tray add 1 tbsp sunflower oil into each hole and place in a 210C oven for 15 mins, you need the oil very hot!
+- In a deep cupcake tray add 1 teaspoon sunflower oil into each hole and place in a 210C / 410F oven for 15 mins, you need the oil very hot!

-- Allow to rest for 5 minutes before transferring to something that pours well
+- Meanwhile, make the batter by adding both flours, baking powder and milk to a large mixing bowl and whisking until smooth.
+Allow to rest for 5 minutes before transferring to something that pours well

 - Remove the tray from the oven and evenly pour into each making sure to not overfill, place back in the oven at 210C/410F for 15 mins (Try not to open the oven whilst they’re cooking)

 Please note that Nutrition information is a rough estimate